alanesq/BasicWebserver/README.md

 You can then add your own code to the "loop" section to perform whatever tasks you wish...

-The ries used by the sketch are in "libraries used.zip" (copy them in to your libraries folder).
+The librarys used by the sketch are in "libraries used.zip" (copy them in to your libraries folder).
 Note: I have recently updated this sketch to use newer versions of libraries so if you have an older version you will
       need to update your installed libraries.
 ESP8266 addon package = v2.5.2     (I find problems if useing a newer version)